dmbarbour/wikilon/docs/AboutABC.md

          mhfbkxkzktktkpmhfbkdkykpkxfbkpkhfbkjmgmhfbktkdkfkzmfmjkxfy
         ~

-A specialized compression pass recognizes runs of these characters and rewrites to a short header and a bytecount.
+A specialized compression pass could easily recognize runs of these characters and rewrites to a short header and a bytecount.
 The format I developed for use within Wikilon is especially optimized for texts encoding 32 bytes per line, encoding blocks of up to 4096 bytes (128 lines) with only 0.1% overhead.
 Here's the format I use internally:

         (248) (size) (bytes)
             (size in 0..127): 4..512 contiguous bytes (multiples of 4)
             (size in 128..254): 2..128 lines of 32 bytes with LF SP separators (size 255): escape prior (248) byte

 Byte `(248)` does not naturally appear in UTF-8 text, and hence does not appear in ABC.
 The escape is included only to ensure compression is a total function, valid on all bytestrings.
-Usually, binary compression will be followed by a more conventional compression, e.g. Snappy or GZip.
+Usually, binary compression will be followed by a more conventional compression, e.g. Snappy or ZStandard.

 Efficient *processing* of binaries further requires accelerators like ABCD.
+The binary is converted to a compact representation - e.g. an array of bytes - then normal list processing accelerators (e.g. to index the list or update at a particular index) may run very efficiently.

 ## Awelon Bytecode Deflated (ABCD)